“Only you can change and grow yourself in a relationship.”

 Partner 1:

-1. More understanding and better management of my anxiety in intimate relationships and in the carryover of my anxiety from other life stresses.
+More understanding and better management of my anxiety in intimate relationships and the carryover of my anxiety from other life stresses.

-3. Develop better boundaries so that I know where I end and the other person begins.
+Develop better boundaries to know where I end, and the other person begins.

 Partner 2:

-2. Learn to quiet my inner critic-and be joyfully me.
-(Same for assuming that others are criticizing me.)
+I have learned to quiet my inner critic and be joyfully me.
+(The same goes for assuming that others are criticizing me.)

-3. Stay more connected and not retreat in the hard times (and thereby be less apt to blow up eventually and feel about at that).
+Stay more connected and do not retreat in the hard times (and thereby wake up eventually and feel I am less apt to blot).

 —————————————————————